hmgu-itg/peakplotter/README.md

 ```

 ## Prerequisites
-PeakPlotter also have non-python dependencies.
+PeakPlotter has has non-python dependencies.
 In order to run PeakPlotter you need to install the following tools and add the executables to your `PATH`:
 * Plink 1.9 or newer ([available here](https://www.cog-genomics.org/plink2/index))
 * LocusZoom Standalone 1.3 or newer ([available here](http://genome.sph.umich.edu/wiki/LocusZoom_Standalone))